yleinl/container_assignment/README.md

 - `container.sql`: SQL of the database
 - `frontend/`: Contains Dockerfile and the project code of the front end.
 - `backend/`: Contains Dockerfile and the project code of the back end.
+The backend includes the GET methods for get available courses or selected course and POST methods for login, registration, change password and so on.
 - `deploy/`:
   - `tls/`: TLS certificates and related Kubernetes configurations.
   - `mysql/`: Contains Kubernetes YAML files for MySQL deployment, including configurations for persistent volumes, deployments, secrets, and config maps.